 Research interests

 Trained as a molecular and cell biologist, Juntao is broadly interested in the transmission and maintenance of biological information.
-His current research aims to uncover the genetic and epigenetic mechanisms that underlie the heritability of traits.
+Juntao has pursued this overarching goal using multiple model systems, including the fission yeast Schizosaccharomyces pombe, budding yeast Saccharomyces cerevisiae, human embryonic stem cells.
+His current research aims to uncover the mechanism of selective chromosome inheritance during asymmetric cell division using the Drosophila male germline stem cell as the model system.

-Juntao is a question-driven scientist.
-His research is guided by fundamental questions such as:
+Juntao is a curiosity-driven scientist with rigorous hypothesis testing.
+His research is guided by questions such as:

-Stem cell: How do developmental cues work with chromatin to specify and maintain cell identity?
+Stem cell: How do developmental cues act on chromatin to specify and maintain cell identity?

-Systems biology: What are the molecular basis and general principles of stable biological memory, such as the memory that governs cell identities, or the memory encoded in neural circuits?
+Systems biology: What are the general principles of forming a stable biological memory, from the cellular memory that governs cell identities, or the neural memory that encodes past experience?

 To address these questions, Juntao integrates genetic, genomic, biochemical, biophysical, and structural approaches, with the goal of understanding general principles of biological memory and its inheritance.